simon-builder/simon-personal-boilerplate/README.md

 This README.md is a journaling of noteworthy stuff i came across that i want to use in the future

+# How to contribute to a repo

+## Fork repo, clone repo to machine, create a separate branch and update files and push branch to your repo
+Add instructions and cmd

 # general flow of ci cd pipeline with docker

 cicd